Dorking CBT

 Trauma and PTSD

 We all have things we'd prefer not to do or be in contact with.
-When this preference becomes an overwhelming and irrational fear, then a phobia may have developed.
-Phobias are when we attach strong emotions of fear to any item, object or situation.
-When this fear prevents us engaging in life it can be very limiting and narrowing.
+When this preference escalates into an overwhelming and irrational fear, it can signify the development of a phobia.
+Phobias occur when we attach strong emotions of fear to any item, object, or situation.
+This kind of fear can be so intense that it may require anxiety therapy

 Trauma and PTSD